slavivo/concept_map/README.md

 ## Installation

-For creating knowledge graphs the following libraries are required:
+For creating knowledge graphs the following python libraries are required:
 - openai, numpy, tenacity
 For interactive hierarchical graphs you will need:
 - dash